thorGabe123/MLOps/reports/README.md

 >
 > Answer length: 100-200 words
 >
-> We used a requirements.txt file for managing our dependencies.
-The list of dependencies was auto-generated using the console line pip freeze > requirements in our virtual environment.
-For a new team member to aquire this environment they would only have to set up a virtual environment, install the dependencies descriped in the requirements.txt file, and clone the GitHub repository.
+>
 >
 >
 >
 > Answer:

---- question 4 fill here ---
+We used a requirements.txt file for managing our dependencies.
+The list of dependencies was auto-generated using the console line pip freeze > requirements in our virtual environment.
+For a new team member to aquire this environment they would only have to set up a virtual environment, install the dependencies descriped in the requirements.txt file, and clone the GitHub repository.

 ### Question 5